What is the CSRA?

 - Track cyber security R&D activities

-- Enhance models for public-private collaboration to address current emerging cyber security threats accelerate innovation
+- Enhance models for public-private collaboration to address current and emerging cyber security threats and accelerate innovation

 Why is stakeholder collaboration on cyber security R&D; important?

 There is a growing need for increased public-private collaboration to address R&D issues in cyber security.
 Industry leadership is important to ensure sufficient emphasis on work towards increasing the practical focus in cyber security research by supporting the development of game-changing cyber security technologies, which are not only innovative, but also practical and implementable.

 “Within 150 days of the date of this directive, the Secretary of Homeland Security, in coordination with the SSAs, other relevant Federal departments and agencies, SLTT entities, and critical infrastructure owners and operators, shall conduct an analysis of the existing public-private partnership model and recommend options for improving the effectiveness of the partnership in both the physical and cyber space.”
 Presidential Policy Directive/PDD-21, February 12, 2013.